← Home

 The Differentiator

 I do my best work when I know the subject deeply.
 The Ableton evaluations in my portfolio are credible because I have lived inside that ecosystem for years.
 The Oblique Oracle exists because I cherish the I Ching, not because I saw a market opportunity.
 Clarence is not a demo project.
-It is a system I use every day, one that runs 25 cron jobs while I sleep and has over 1,500 memories in its knowledge database.
+It is a system I use every day, built through repeated correction, daily use, and overnight pipeline runs.

 That depth is what I bring to a team.
 I learn the domain, I learn the users, and I build things that reflect both.